snowman-repos/book/project_managers/README.md

 The waterfall methodology simply does not work with web projects.
 Never.
 Ever.
 It doesn't work for the following reasons:

-- you're building reusable features, not separate pages
+- you're building reusable features, not separate pages, features may be interdependent, you can't put pages together without the features
 - design, development, and testing are inter-dependent
 - no intra-team transfer of skills/knowledge/understanding
 - too easy for delays, harder to monitor progress towards milestones